 - Embody a positive mindset: Living intentionally requires you to have a strong, positive mindset.
 If you’re just getting started, do your best to find positivity in every situation.
 This will help you be excited about life, making decisions aligned with your values, and putting purpose behind your actions.

 - Hold yourself accountable: I’m not going to be there keeping you in check; you need hold yourself accountable.
 Consistency is key.
 Living intentionally is like exercising, the more you do it, the easier it becomes.

 - Put yourself first: You are a priority, don’t forget that.
 Living intentionally helps restore purpose in your life, so be sure your decisions are aligned with your values and not somebody else’s.
 It’s easy to want to please other people, but at the end of the day what matters is that you’re living the life that you envision.

 - Become self-aware: One of the easiest ways to identify your top core values and live intentionally is to become self-aware.
 When you are self-aware you understand your character, feelings, motives, and desires.
-Simple self-discovery journal exercises is an easy way to get started on this journey.
+Simple self-discovery journal exercises or a daily journaling practice is an easy way to get started on this journey.